Digestion | May 21, 2017 | Author: Naturopath

 Minerals and excess water absorption occurs in the large intestine (colon) and fibre, bacteria and unabsorbed nutrients are escorted as waste towards the rectum until elimination occurs.
 The anus holds the rectum closed.

 Peristalsis is the action of moving food along the intestinal tract.
 Circular and longitudinal muscles propel the bolus of food in a wave like action from the very first swallow along the intestine till it reaches the rectum where you are prompted to defecate.

-Start by having regular meal times.
 Your body gets into a pattern of when to expect food.
 For most people this will mean eating approximately every 4 hours.
 As you get hungry your sense of smell increases and your stomach may rumble (a good sign your system is getting ready for digestion).
 You may start to salivate as the digestive enzymes in your mouth increase.

-Visual.
 The sight of your food can stimulate your digestive system to get ready for work.

 Ensure your food looks inviting by adding foods with various colous and textures.
 Imagine a green lettuce salad with, purple beetroot, red capsicum, black olives, some walnuts, linseeds and feta cheese; or a big juicy steak with carrots, peas and potatoes.